 The order for coaches and older players becomes Equality, Safety, and Enjoyment.
 To have successful game control without excessive interference, it is important to recognize these priorities and referee accordingly.
 To emphasize the idea of this order, a few years ago, FIFA introduced the slogan “Fair Play, Please,” which can be seen on uniforms and signs worldwide.

 The referee needs to look beyond calling fouls and misconduct in adult and older youth games.
 To achieve a well-controlled game, where problems and acts of gamesmanship decrease, they need to look at what is fair or not.

 In other words, change the focus from the wrongdoers to the player who has been wronged.
 If a player is fouled enough to affect their ball control, a referee needs to take action, or sooner or later, the wronged player or a teammate will.
 When that happens, the players start to take control of the game.

-Your “justice” does not always have to be a stoppage and a free kick or the showing of a card.
+Your “justice” does not always have to be a stoppage, a free kick, or the showing of a card.
 Often a word or some action directed at the wrongdoer that the wronged player can witness may be enough.
 The action may even be applying the advantage; however, make sure not to overuse the advantage as many less experienced players prefer the free kick.
 Justice needs to be seen to have been served.